 The school has had a continuous programme of investing in technology to ensure that the latest innovations can be used to further support students' learning.
-We provide all students with a Chromebook to support their learning throughout the school day and at home.
 The school is rich in resources with every classroom equipped with an IWB / Plasma screen.
 Staff utilise all technology to support teaching and learning.